Last Updated on

 You’ll also know that if you want to watch BT Sport on the 40in panel of pixels in your living room, you have to pay The Man.
-Unless, that is, you know of a workaround like the one we’re about to show you…
+Unless, that is, you know of a workaround to watch BT Sport mobile on your TV, like the ones we’re about to show you…

 If you only have an iPhone, you can use Air Play to beam the BT Sport video from your phone to an Apple TV connected to your television.
 The new Apple TV has gone up to around £150, but if you scour eBay you’ll find older, third-generation devices knocking about for less than £50.

 Another option is to purchase Apple’s (scandalously priced) Lightning Digital AV adapter for around £50.
 This lets you mirror the phone’s display on your TV via a regular HDMI cable.
 I’ve not used one myself and there are a few complaints of faulty adapters on the Apple website, so maybe use this as a last resort.

 Now read this: Streaming the football?
 How far will you lag behind live?